cvs-health/testaro/README.md

 To execute any other executor `xyz`, call it with the statement `npm run xyz`.

-The `tests` executor makes use of the scripts in the `validation/tests/scripts` directory, and they, in turn, run tests on HTML files in the `validation/tests/targets` directory.
+The `tests` executor makes use of the jobs in the `validation/tests/jobs` directory, and they, in turn, run tests on HTML files in the `validation/tests/targets` directory.

 ## Contribution